Patient education: Bladder cancer diagnosis and staging (Beyond the Basics)

 This article will be updated as needed on our web site (www.uptodate.com/patients).
 Related topics for patients, as well as selected articles written for healthcare professionals, are also available.
 Some of the most relevant are listed below.

 Patient level information — UpToDate offers two types of patient education materials.

 The Basics — The Basics patient education pieces answer the four or five key questions a patient might have about a given condition.
 These articles are best for patients who want a general overview and who prefer short, easy-to-read materials.

 Beyond the Basics — Beyond the Basics patient education pieces are longer, more sophisticated, and more detailed.
 These articles are best for patients who want in-depth information and are comfortable with some medical jargon.

-Patient information: Bladder cancer treatment; non-muscle invasive (superficial) cancer (Beyond the Basics)
+Patient education: Bladder cancer treatment; non-muscle invasive (superficial) cancer (Beyond the Basics)

-Patient information: Bladder cancer treatment; invasive cancer (Beyond the Basics)
+Patient education: Bladder cancer treatment; invasive cancer (Beyond the Basics)

 Professional level information — Professional level articles are designed to keep doctors and other health professionals up-to-date on the latest medical findings.
 These articles are thorough, long, and complex, and they contain multiple references to the research on which they are based.
 Professional level articles are best for people who are comfortable with a lot of medical terminology and who want to read the same materials their doctors are reading.

 Chemoprevention of urothelial carcinoma of the bladder